 Acne is a chronic, inflammatory skin disease.
-85 percentage of people suffer from acne.
+85 per cent of people suffer from acne.
 Acne presents as spots or pimples on face, neck, chest, shoulders, back, upper arms and buttocks.
-Major problem of acne is that it is disfiguring and leaves scars which are permanently disfiguring and affects the psyche.
+The major problem of acne is that it is disfiguring and leaves scars which are permanently disfiguring and affect the psyche.

 The Different Types Of Acne

 Acne can be classified by appearance (whitehead, blackhead, nodule, cyst), location (face, chest, back, buttock) and severity (mild, moderate, severe)

 Whiteheads: Acne remains under the skin and appears white or yellowish small bumps

 Blackheads: Appear like whiteheads but instead of a white bump, they appear as black spots

 Papules: Red inflamed bumps caused when a pore or hair follicle becomes blocked and gets infected